biomadeira/pycoevol/README.md

 A Python workflow to study protein-protein coevolution and interaction

-Pycoevol is an integrated system for study inter-protein coevolution and interaction.
+Pycoevol is an integrated system for studying inter-protein coevolution and interaction.
 It automates the identification of contact points between protein partners, extending the general coevolution workflow consisting of: homologous sequence search; multiple sequence alignment computation; and coevolution analysis; with an improved selection of organisms